alexdlaird/pyngrok/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the Bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**Steps to Reproduce**
-A snippet of the code used to reproduce the behavior.
+A snippet of the minimal code used to reproduce the behavior.

-If applicable, please also include the correlated working `ngrok` command.
+If applicable, please also include the correlated `ngrok` command that works.

 **Expected Behavior**
 A brief description of what you expected to happen.